 Clicking on an Event in the Schedule pane will open a window from which you can view the Event details and the Tracks scheduled in the Event.

-In the Edit Event window, you also have the option to delete your Event by clicking on the “Delete Event” button.
+In the Edit Event window, you also have the option to delete your Event by clicking on the “Delete” button.

 We recommend against having too many back-to-back Events in your schedule, especially if they have flexible starts.
 It can cause problems for troubleshooting and ad insertion.
-We recommend having at least 2 hours of gaps in your schedule per 24 hours of programming.
+We recommend having at least 1 hour of gaps in your schedule per 24 hours of programming.
+You can do this during an off-peak time.